Configure S/MIME for Windows

 The option to sign or encrypt can be changed for individual messages, unless EAS policies prevent it.

 Select the back arrow

 While composing a message, select Options from the ribbon

 Use Sign and Encrypt icons to turn on digital signature and encryption for this message

 Read signed or encrypted messages

-When you receive an encrypted message, the mail app will check whether there is a certificate available on your computer.
-If there is a certificate available, the message will be decrypted when you open it.
-If your certificate is stored on a smartcard, you will be prompted to insert the smartcard to read the message.
+When you receive an encrypted message, the mail app checks whether there's a certificate available on your computer.
+If there's a certificate available, the message is decrypted when you open it.
+If your certificate is stored on a smartcard, you'll be prompted to insert the smartcard to read the message.
 Your smartcard may also require a PIN to access the certificate.

 Install certificates from a received message